microsoft/ExPerfWiz/README.md

 * Using -Threads should only be done if needed to troubleshoot the issue.
 It will SIGNIFICANTLY increase the size of the resulting perfmon files.

+* Do not stop the log gathering thru the Perfmon GUI that can result in an unreadable log file.
+Always stop the data gathering with Stop-Experfwiz.

 * If there are any questions about using PowerShell Gallery please see: https://docs.microsoft.com/en-us/powershell/scripting/gallery/overview?view=powershell-7

 # Contributing